ESM-VCF/ESM-VCF/README.md

 Meta Project for the Virtual Field Campaign Task of ESM

+## Use cases

+There's a few [user stories](stories/esm-vfc-stories) that we use to understand what to build.

 ## Structure of the Github org

 - Data catalogs are in: <https://github.com/ESM-VFC/esm-vfc-catalogs>